mdedetrich/sbt-angular-seed/README.md

 # sbt-angular-seed: SBT Plugin for creating seeds for AngularJS

 [sbt-angular-seed] is a SBT plugin designed to create seed data in the form of an [AngularJS] module.
-Note that this plugin has one job, create an [AngularJS] module (in the form of a file) out of an [SBT] task expression that returns a [JSON4S] `JValue`.
+Note that this plugin has one job, create an [AngularJS] module (in the form of a file) out of an [SBT] task expression that returns a [JSON4S] `JValue`, nothing more.
 It is up to the user to integrate this task as part of their build system

 # Configuration